JeremyGelb/geocmeans/README.md

 #### Interpretation

-Several functions are also available to facilitate the interpration of the classification:
+Several functions are also available to facilitate the interpretation of the classification:

 -   summary statistics for each cluster: `summarizeClusters` (also